kd8bxp/LoRaAPS/python/README.md

 lorasun.py - this is an attempt to make something useful for the LoRaMaDor project this program will check the times (UTC) of the Sun rise, and Sun set for a given latitude and longitude.
 After getting the information it will send to a LoRaMaDor node of your choice.
 You need a LoRaMaDor board hooked to the computer.
 Problem, this sends too much for the node to display correctly, but you can read it from a serial port copyright 2020, Aug 17, 2020 LeRoy Miller KD8BXP v0.0.1
 this uses urllib.request, and json

+Added Oct 15, 2020 - monitorMQTT which subscribes to the LoRaAPS topic, and saves the history of the gateway to a file called LoRaAPS_History.txt tested with python3 and requires the paho.mqtt.client

 I am pretty new to python, so there is still a lot I need to learn, please feel free to update this with improvements but please share so I can see and learn something.
 Thanks, LeRoy KD8BXP